27 March 2025

 The results

-The improvement showed up immediately and was concentrated entirely in logged-in traffic - confirming that the search query only ran for authenticated users.
-Anonymous traffic was completely flat, acting as a perfect control group.
+The improvement was limited to logged-in traffic, which confirmed that the search query only ran for authenticated users.
+Anonymous traffic stayed flat.